charmfinance/options-protocol/README.md

 `CharmToken.sol` is an ERC20 token that will be distributed as incentives/rewards and used for governance

-`StakingRewards.sol` let users stake an ERC20 token to receive Charm tokens.
+`rewards/StakingRewards.sol` let users stake an ERC20 token to receive Charm tokens.
 It's based on `https://github.com/Synthetixio/synthetix/blob/develop/contracts/StakingRewards.sol`.

-`SeedRewards.sol` is similar to `StakingRewards.sol` but instead of receiving/sending a staking token, it directly buys/sells options in the market-maker.
+`rewards/SeedRewards.sol` is similar to `StakingRewards.sol` but instead of receiving/sending a staking token, it directly buys/sells options in the market-maker.
 This allows users to deposit/withdraw liquidity with a single transaction.

 `Pausable.sol` is extended by `OptionsMarketMaker.sol` and `StakingRewards.sol` and allows the owner to pause deposits in those contracts.